 I was born in Leeds and have always been very proud of my Yorkshire roots.
 My parents were born there too, and their parents before them – perhaps this is why I can cook such GIANT Yorkshire puddings?

-My father died in 1986.
-He was an artist and the principal of the Jacob Kramer College of Art.
-He only had one eye so his students called him Popeye.
-My mother studied art too and even though she is 85, still paints and draws all the time.
-My parents always encouraged their children to be creative and we tried to be.
+My mother studied art too and even though she is getting on now, still paints and draws all the time.
+My parents always encouraged us to be creative and we tried to be.
 My sister is a painter and my brother does arty things with computers.
-You can see some of the Lisle family work at lisleart.com.
+You can see some of the Lisle family work at .

-When I came back to England, I did lots of jobs – waitressing, child minding, shop assistant, secretary, etc, but mainly I taught biology.
+I did lots of jobs – waitressing, child minding, shop assistant, secretary, etc, but mainly I taught Biology.
 I always taught part-time so that I had time for writing because I dreamed of becoming a ‘real’ writer; I meant a published one.

-I’ve written 24 real books to date.
-My three boys are three grown-up young men, all live in London.
-My husband has just retired.
-Our 19 year old cat has died.
-All change for 2013.
+I’ve written books to date.
+My three boys are three grown-up young men, all musicians.